corda/corda-runtime-os/tools/plugins/network/src/main/kotlin/net/corda/cli/plugins/network/README.md

 ## Onboard a standard member to an existing cluster

-This command should only be used for internal development.
 See the [wiki](https://github.com/corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks)) for more details.

 This is a sub-command under the `dynamic` sub-command to onboard a new member to an existing group.